isomerpages/csa-csro-licensing/_resources/FAQs.md

 <details>

-<summary><h5>11.
+<summary><h5>12.
 How does the Licensing Officer determine whether the officers of a business entity applicant are fit and proper?</h5></summary>

-The Licensing Officer shall consider all relevant facts and matters when determining if officers of the business entity applicant are fit and proper, including whether any key executive officer or key officers:
+The Licensing Officer shall consider all relevant facts and matters when determining if officers of the business entity applicant are fit and proper, including whether any Key Executive Officer or Key Officers:

-<ol><font size="3.5">a)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Has been convicted in Singapore or elsewhere of any offence involving fraud, dishonesty or moral turpitude;
+<br>a)Has been convicted in Singapore or elsewhere of any offence involving fraud, dishonesty or moral turpitude;

 <br>b) Has had a judgment entered against him/her in civil proceedings that involves a finding of fraud, dishonesty or breach of fiduciary duty on his/her part;